ouya/docs/marmalade.md

 Application.h/cpp - Holds an instance of the UI, meant to hold application variables

-ApplicationCallbacksInitOuyaPlugin.h/cpp - Handles callbacks for success or failure events when initializing the `Cortex TV` plugin
+ApplicationCallbacksInitOuyaPlugin.h/cpp - Handles callbacks for success or failure events when initializing the `Cortex` plugin

 ApplicationCallbacksRequestGamerInfo.h/cpp - Handles callbacks coming from extension to the application with the result of RequestGamerInfo